anakic/querystorm-docs/Automation/VBA_API.md

 ### Running a query asynchronously

 Queries can be run asyncronously using the `RunAsync` method.
 The method starts the background execution of the query and immediately returns.
 If you need to process the results, you can pass in the names of the two VBA subroutines that should be called upon successful/failed execution of the query.
+If the callbacks are not in a module (e.g. they're in a sheet) they need to be qualified, e.g. `Sheet1.Yay`, `Sheet1.Boo`.
+You can pass in `Nothing` or "" as a callback if you don't want to process success or failure.

 ```vba
 Sub Button1_Click()